-Pericardial effusion in dogs refers to the presence of fluid in the sac that surrounds the heart - the pericardium.
+Pericardial effusion refers to the presence of fluid in the Pericardium.

-With fluid accumulating in the pericardial sac, the heart itself will be compressed and blood will not be able to enter the heart.
+With fluid accumulating in the Pericardial sac the heart itself will be compressed and blood will not be able to enter the heart.
 Severe heart failure and even death may occur.
-Pericardial effusion in dogs is a very serious condition in need of immediate attention.
+Pericardial effusion is a very serious condition in need of immediate attention.

-Pericardial fluid in dogs may form as a result of inflammation, somewhat similar to what happens when we hurt a finger and it gets inflamed and swollen with fluid accumulating in the tissues.
-Bleeding into the pericardial sac is another cause.
-Although it may result from blood clotting abnormalities and chest trauma, the most common cause of pericardial hemorrhage is the presence of a tumor in the heart, the heart base or the pericardium itself.
-Heart failure (especially in cats) is another cause of pericardial fluid accumulation in the same way as fluid may accumulate in the lungs or chest.
+Pericardial fluid may form as a result of inflammation, somewhat similar to what happens when we hurt a finger and it gets inflamed and swollen with fluid accumulating in the tissues.
+Bleeding into the Pericardial sac is another cause.
+Although it may result from blood clotting abnormalities and chest trauma, the most common cause of Pericardial haemorrhage is the presence of a tumour in the heart, the heart base or the Pericardium itself.
+Heart failure (especially in cats) is another cause of Pericardial fluid accumulation in the same way as fluid may accumulate in the lungs or chest.
 Fluid accumulation due to infectious disease or foreign material may also occur but is not common.

-Inflammation of unknown cause - idiopathic - and presence of a tumor are the most common causes of pericardial effusion in dogs.
+Inflammation of unknown cause – idiopathic – and presence of a tumour are the most common causes of Pericardial effusion in dogs.

 How to deal with pericardial effusion